thecodingmachine/symfony-vuejs/README.md

 make up
 ```

-It may take some time as each containers will also setup itself, for instance by
+It may take some time as each container will also setup itself, for instance by
 installing dependencies (PHP, JavaScript etc.), compiling sources (JavaScript)
 or run migrations for setting up the database structure.